ChanderveerSinghShorthillsAI/Football-QnA-RAG-Project/README.md

 1. **Scraping**: BBC Football articles are scraped using `bbc_scraper.py`.
 2. **Chunking**: The scraped articles are chunked using `chunking.py` for better vector representation.
 3. **Vectorization**: Chunked articles are converted into vector embeddings using `vectorization.py` and stored in a FAISS index.
-4. **Retrieval & QnA**: The relevant article chunks are retrieved, and an answer is generated using Mistral-7B hosted on HuggingFace.
+4. **Retrieval & QnA**: The relevant article chunks are retrieved, and an answer is generated using openAI llm .
 5. **Testing**: Test cases are executed to ensure functionality using `pytest`.
 6. **Evaluation**: Answers are evaluated using RAGAs to ensure faithfulness, context precision, and correctness.
 7. **Summarization**: Evaluation results are summarized and exported to an Excel report.